Bob Melvin: College career

-Playing career
+Professional career

 Melvin was selected in the 1st round (2nd pick) by the Detroit Tigers in the secondary phase of the 1981 draft.
 He debuted in the major leagues on May 25, 1985, at the age of 23.
 He played 11 seasons, mostly as a back-up catcher, for the Tigers, San Francisco Giants, Baltimore Orioles, Kansas City Royals, Boston Red Sox, New York Yankees, and Chicago White Sox.
 As a Tiger, he backed up Lance Parrish, and as a Giant, he served as the backup for fellow catcher Bob Brenly, who, like him, went on to manage the Diamondbacks.
 During his winters in San Francisco, he interned at Bear Stearns.

 In 1987, he caught stealing 42.9% of attempted base-stealers, second-best in the National League.
 In 1991, Melvin turned five double plays at catcher, fifth-most in the American League, despite playing in only 79 games.
 Melvin finished his career with a batting average of .233, and 35 home runs.

 Coaching and scouting career

 Melvin worked for Milwaukee as a scout in 1996, roving instructor in 1997, and assistant to General Manager Sal Bando in 1998.
-He began his coaching career as Manager Phil Garner's bench coach from 1999–2000, first with the Brewers in 1999 wearing #12 (during which time he also managed the Maryvale team in the Arizona Fall League), and then in 2000 with the Tigers, wearing #15.
+He began his coaching career as Manager Phil Garner's bench coach from 1999 to 2000, first with the Brewers in 1999 wearing #12 (during which time he also managed the Maryvale team in the Arizona Fall League), and then in 2000 with the Tigers, wearing #15.
 He was inducted into the AFL Hall of Fame in 2013.
-Melvin then was Bob Brenly's bench coach with the Diamondbacks from 2001–02 wearing #3, when the team won two NL West titles, as well as the World Series in 2001.
+Melvin then served the Arizona Diamondbacks as bench coach on the staff of manager Bob Brenly, from 2001 to 2002, a period in which the team won two NL West titles, as well as the 2001 World Series.

 Managerial career

 Seattle Mariners (2003–2004)

-Melvin managed the Seattle Mariners in 2003 and 2004 wearing #3, following the ten-year run of Lou Piniella.
-The M's won 93 games with a .574 win–loss percentage in 2003, as the 93 wins tied Melvin for the 15th-most by any rookie manager in Major League history.
-However, the team missed the playoffs, finishing three games behind Oakland in the division, and two behind Boston for the one wild card spot.
+Melvin managed the Seattle Mariners in 2003 and 2004, following a ten-year run of Lou Piniella.
+The Mariners won 93 games with a .574 win–loss percentage in 2003, as the 93 wins tied Melvin for the 15th-most by any rookie manager in Major League history.
+However, the team missed the playoffs, finishing three games behind the Oakland Athletics in the division, and two behind the Boston Red Sox for the one wild card spot.

 The following season was less successful, as the Mariners lost 99 games in 2004, and Melvin's contract was not extended.
 He finished with a 156–168 career record (.481) as Mariners manager.
 He returned to the Diamondbacks for whom he previously had been bench coach before being hired by the Mariners.